 The provision of medical services is GST-free.
 In general, the service must be provided by an approved medical practitioner and be a recognised health service.
 Hospital care, medical aids, prescription drugs, and private health insurance are also all GST-free when provided in accordance with the Act.

 Cars used by disabled people

-Cars used for personal transport by disabled people are GST-free, as long as they are used for that purpose for at least two years.
+Cars used for personal transport by disabled people are GST-free, providing they are used for that purpose for at least two years.

 The supply of child care is GST-free where it is supplied by a registered provider or government funded.